 “We have been looking forward to achieving this milestone for a long time,” said Chief Aviation Boatswain’s Mate (Equipment) Robert Reed, leading chief petty officer of ALRE division.
 “The Sailors made all of this possible by manning our equipment and ensuring the proper execution of our mission.
 Their dedication and determination is inspiring, and I am proud to be a part of team Nimitz.
 This landing could not have been done without their commitment to the ship.”

 Before celebrating the historic 350,000th arrested landing aboard Nimitz, flight deck personnel quickly got back to work.
-Sailors reset the arresting cable, taxied aircraft out of the landing area, and reset the deck – there were still more aircraft to land.
-Mighty Nimitz had to get ready for trap number 350,001.
+Sailors reset the arresting cable, taxied aircraft out of the landing area and reset the deck—there were still more aircraft to land.